-We are proud of the press coverage Dr Han's expertise in Sleep Apnea and work at the Singapore General Hospital (SGH) has received.
+We are proud of the press coverage Dr Han's expertise in Sleep Apnea and work at the Singapore General Hospital (SGH) have received.

 Dr Han Hong Juan, Consultant, Dept of Otolaryngology, spoke about surgery induced hoarseness.
 Thyroid surgery, in particular, may result in paralysis of vocal cords.
 Newer treatment options include vocal cord injection therapy which can be done in a clinic in 20 minutes.

 According to information found on the Internet, sleeping on your left side aids digestion and lowers risk of heartburn, while sleeping on your right side may lead to acid reflux and indigestion.
 Dr Han Hong Juan, Consultant, Dept of Otolaryngology, cited studies that do suggest that high-risk adults (middle aged, overweight or those diagnosed with sleep apnea) are more susceptible to acid reflux if they sleep on their right side.